glasss6/msp430-tempControl/README.md

-# Milestone 2: Closed Loop Systems
+# Closed Loop Temperature Control System for MSP430FR6989

-This repo contains the source code and application note for Milestone 2 by Damon Boorstein, Stephen Glass, and Brendan Nugent.
-The source code can be found in the sub-folder marked [milestone2](milestone2).
+This repo contains the source code and application note by Damon Boorstein, Stephen Glass, and Brendan Nugent.
+The source code can be found in the sub-folder marked [code](code).
 The application note can be viewed on Google Docs [here](https://docs.google.com/a/students.rowan.edu/document/d/1tl_ZTwqizf479Djhk0YucLbRZvN3xw_1O4nQaTA-0f4/edit?usp=sharing).

-~~I'm sorry for using the plebian Google Docs, Russel.
-I tried to convince them to use the glorious Overleaf, but it was majority rules, and I lost.~~

 ## Dependencies